Supporting over

 in New York State

-I/DD affects approximately 1-3% of all New Yorkers.
+Approximately 5% of the people in NY State have an intellectual or developmental disability (IDD).
 IDD is a term used to describe a person who has certain disabilities (cognitive, behavioral and physical) that occur before the age of 21, and affect functioning and skills, including communication, mobility, social and self-care skills.
-Many children with I/DD tend to learn more slowly or differently.
-People with I/DD may require specialized supports and assistance throughout their lives.
+Many children with IDD tend to learn more slowly or differently.
+People with IDD may require specialized supports and assistance throughout their lives.

 TriaDD was created in response to this plan.